Programs & Events

 Step 4: You will receive a copy of your paid rental agreement and receipt.

-Step 5: If you reserved Pine Knob Clubhouse, Dallas Lodge, or Maple Wood Nature Center Classroom; you will need to pick up a building key with an additional security deposit of $125 in cash or check only.
-You will receive the full deposit back when the key is turned in and the facility is left in "as found" condition.
+Step 5: If you reserved Pine Knob Clubhouse, Dallas Lodge, or Maple Wood Nature Center Classroom; you will need to pick up a building key with an additional refundable security deposit of $125 in cash or check only.
+You will receive the full deposit back when the key is turned in and if the facility is left in "as found" condition.

 Thank you for enjoying our parks!